Metas Breaking Bad

 Its record is equally impressive in other shield scenarios.
 It goes 34-17 in 1S and 31-20 in 2S.
 This shows there is no scenario where Aegislash is objectively bad.
 It is a powerhouse in all scenarios.

 What can be done about Aegislash?
 Simply put, it needs changes that can hold it back.
 If released with this moveset, there would be no fast nor charge attack nerfs it could be hit with that would not see severe collateral damage.
 A change to Fury Cutter would not see significant implications in the standard open metas, but anything that has the move and had it nerfed would now be in a weaker spot in limited cup formats.
 Bug-types probably don’t need to be hurt more than they already are and a change to Fury Cutter is ultimately just weakening what is already one of the worst-represented typings in Trainer Battles.
 A change to Psycho Cut would have severe ramifications for Pokémon such as Mewtwo, causing a major effect on the Master League meta.
 A change to Shadow Ball would affect nearly every Ghost-type in the game, and it is worth noting that Aegislash would likely require a significant nerf to Shadow Ball, not just a minor tweak to its damage or energy requirement.
 This means the only way to deal with Aegislash is to keep a moveset like this away from it before it is ever released.
 Bastiodon has powerful charge attacks but it is held back by slow charging fast attacks.
 Something similar could work for Aegislash with fast attacks such as Air Slash in place of the fast charging Fury Cutter and Psycho Cut.
 Alternatively, a new move like King’s Shield could be introduced and adjusted specifically to Aegislash.
 Similar to Icicle Spear on Walrein, King's Shield would be a move that only Aegislash learns and could provide easier adjustment if Aegislash proves to be too meta-warping.
-Alternative to changing its fast attacks would be replacing Shadow Ball with weaker charge attack options, such as Shadow Sneak.
-Shadow Sneak would create potential spam issues due to Aegislash’s sheer bulk and fast attack speed, but at least would hurt its overall damage cycles and reduce its win rates.
+Alternative to changing its fast attacks would be replacing Shadow Ball with weaker charge attack options, such as Shadow Sneak or Aerial Ace.
+They might create time-out issues due to Aegislash’s sheer bulk and speed of charging (faster than Umbreon, a well known culprit of time-out issues), but at least they would hurt Aegislash's overall damage cycles and reduce its win rates.
 Either way, Aegislash needs adjustment prior to release, otherwise there is no escape plan without massive collateral damage.